js-sonr/shoelace/docs/pages/components/animation.md

 ```

 :::tip
-The animation will only be applied to the first child element found in `<sl-animation>`.
+The animation will only be applied to the first child element found in `<nu-animation>`.
 :::

 ## Examples